Registering your student attendance

 Registering your attendance electronically

-You need to register your own attendance at your taught classes by ‘tapping in’ with your student smartcard (the same way you might use your debit card to make a contactless payment).
+You need to register your own attendance at your taught classes by ‘tapping in’ with your Student ID card (the same way you might use your debit card to make a contactless payment).
 This applies to lectures, seminars and other in-person teaching activities that you attend.

-We will expect you to 'tap in' to all the taught activities as shown on your individual student timetable (IST).
-You can access your IST in MyTimetable once:
+We will expect you to 'tap in' to all the taught activities as shown in your MyTimetable once:

 Please note that individual student timetables are not available for short courses and some courses with external professional requirements, but instead your Course team will supply you with all necessary timetabling information to enable you to 'tap in' successfully.

-Look out for the black Smartcard reader at the entrance of lecture theatres and teaching rooms.
+Look out for the black card readers at the entrance of lecture theatres and teaching rooms.
 Each time you tap in, there will be a ‘bleep’.
-The LED on the Smartcard reader will flash blue briefly indicating that your attendance has been successfully recorded.
+The LED on the reader will flash blue briefly indicating that your attendance has been successfully recorded.

 Please remember:

 • If you don’t tap in, your attendance at that class won’t be recorded.
-So, if you’ve forgotten your smartcard, please still attend but remember to bring it next time.
+So, if you’ve forgotten your card, please still attend but remember to bring it next time

-• When tapping in, keep your smartcard separate from any credit cards/Oyster cards etc, to make sure only the correct one is scanned.
+• When tapping in, keep your Student ID card separate from any credit cards/Oyster cards etc, to make sure only the correct one is scanned.

-• If you have, or have ever had, more than one smartcard, only the most recent one will be recognised by the attendance system.
-If in doubt, take your card(s) to the i-zone to check that you’re using the correct one.
+• If you have, or have ever had, more than one Student ID card, only the most recent one will be recognised by the attendance system.
+If in doubt, take your card(s) to the i-zone to check that you’re using the correct one

-• If you lose your smartcard, visit the i-zone for a replacement (costing £10).
-If you’re issued with a new smartcard, your old one will be de-activated so check that you’re tapping in with the correct card.
+• If you lose your Student ID card, visit the i-zone for a replacement (costing £10).
+If you’re issued with a new Student ID card, your old one will be de-activated so check that you’re tapping in with the correct card

 Important information for International Students on a Student Route Visa